 First, let’s define “aspect”.
 Countenance, appearance, to look at or observe.
 We use it in this context to capture the essence of potentialities stretching through lifetimes.
 It reveals your character as it is carried through various sets of circumstances that are presented in each life, showing facets of your character.

-For instance, imagine you, with your character and values, living in ancient Egypt in 1500 BCE, and then in Ireland 300 CE, and then in France in 1500 CE, and again now.
-Same character and values navigating through a wide range of circumstances such as politics, rules, society, plagues, wars, parents and families, class, and even different genders.
+For instance, imagine you, with your character and values, living in ancient Egypt in 1500 BCE, then in Ireland in 300 CE, then in France in 1500 CE, and again now.
+You have the same character and values navigating through a wide range of circumstances such as politics, rules, society, plagues, wars, parents and families, class, and even different genders.
 The more we explore ourselves in these various circumstances, the more we realize the details and nuances of our character.

 We each have aspect fields.
 We are experiencing one right now, with a string of lifetimes (we call facets) that are revealing the various characteristics of who you are.

 We also have what are called “hub” facets, like the hub of a wheel.
-That facet of you that is the hub would be the one who determines your purpose and direction, making the decisions and leading the way.
+The facet of you who is the hub determines your purpose and direction, makes the decisions, and leads the way.
 Other lifetimes (facets) that relate to that purpose, energy, and direction are considered spokes.
 Those “spoke” lifetimes are meant to support that purpose and direction, yet sometimes they slack off or go in other directions.

-I suppose you can think of this like either you are a team player, or you are rebelling, pulling away, cowering, wandering, resisting, etc. Of course, it is always best when all the lifetimes pertaining to that hub are moving in the same purposeful direction.
+I suppose you can think of this as either being a team player or rebelling, pulling away, cowering, wandering, resisting, etc. Of course, it is always best when all the lifetimes pertaining to that hub are moving in the same purposeful direction.

 There can be more than one hub, although it would seem to be more advantageous to narrow them down to one purpose and direction, to focus all the energy of your soul like a laser with potency rather than disbursing it like an incandescent bulb.

-I deeply resonated with each of these “muses” or aspects of myself, and had expressed these various faces at times in this lifetime.
-Still, I had some concern that they seemed to be going in slightly different directions.
+I deeply resonated with each of these “muses” or aspects of myself and had expressed these various faces at times in this lifetime.
+Still, I had some concerns that they seemed to be going in slightly different directions.
 How could I correct this?
-How could I integrate and focus all my energy into the one true purpose?
+How could I integrate and focus all my energy on the one true purpose?

 As I continued to contemplate these hubs, I wanted deeper understanding, resolution, and cohesion.
-I wanted to be unshakeable in my knowledge of my true purpose so I would know how to more potently and succinctly guide my transformation and evolution.
+I wanted to be unshakeable in my knowledge of my true purpose so I would know how to guide my transformation and evolution more potently and succinctly.

 Step 3: